 The main tasks taken up under this program are:

-- Mitigate drought that is consistent from past three years by reviving existing river streams, water conservation and native tree plantation
+- Mitigate the persistent drought condition by reviving existing river streams, water conservation and native tree plantation

 - Provide alternative livelihood opportunities to rural women and youth through skills training and entrepreneurship development

-- Improve cleanliness index of village by establishing standard practices for solid waste management, provision of toilets, sewage management
+- Improve cleanliness index of villages by establishing standard practices for solid waste management, provision of toilets, sewage management

 Eckonirmitee is currently focusing on Karjule Village Regeneration Program, which is located on the Kalyan-Vishakhapatnam National Highway in Parner district of Ahmednagar.
 Currently, various activities are underway in Karjule to restore old water irrigation structures and streets of the village, drive tourism to Hareshwar Temple, construct toilets for schools and public places and creation of a centralized drinking water system.

 Talking about the implementation of smart village projects, Suhail Chaturvedi, Eckonirmitee’s Sustainability Advisor stated they had approached a large number of villages, but only a few responded positively.
 However, once the first project was implemented, the response has been quite positive as more and more villages are being covered.
 Now, with an aim to cover 100 villages, Eckonirmitee is working as advisory and project management consultant for 15 villages in Osmanabad district adopted by their partner NGO Shree Jeevan Rao Gore Development Foundation.